Daily Update on Maritime Situation

 - The border areas between countries are the most dominant areas for arresting drug smugglers with a dead drop mode or using small boats that can enter river estuaries.

 - IUU fishing occurs at night.
 This activity involves small fishing boats with large boats acting as collectors.
 Disobedience to borders between countries is also a cause of IUU fishing.

-Based on the IMIC Biweekly Report for the February 2021 period, IMIC recommends the following:
+Based on the IMIC Monthly Report for the November 2020 period, IMIC recommends the following:

 - Seafarers need to be aware on north, east, and south part of Indonesia due to the wave height of around 2.5m to 4.0m

 - Seafarers who use medium to small size vessels such as barges and fishing boats to be careful when sailing in the Java Sea, Kotabaru Waters, Wakatobi Islands Waters, and the eastern Arafura Sea due to the wave height of around 1.25m to 2.5m.

 - All seafarers in the Malacca Strait are strongly advised to establish contact with the Indonesian Authority to report their presence.

 - Ships with slow speed and low freeboard who are sailing in the Sunda and Singapore Strait are advised to be careful, ensure AIS is still on, and always maintain communication with the Indonesian authorities.